thibaudcolas/draftail.org/docs/API.md

 ### rawContentState and onSave

 `rawContentState` and `onSave` are used to initialise the editor with content, and to periodically save new content.
 They work with [raw ContentState](ContentStorage.md) objects representing the editor’s content, or `null` if the editor is empty.

+This is the editor’s [uncontrolled component](https://reactjs.org/docs/uncontrolled-components.html) API, which is easier to use for simple implementations.
+Have a look at the [controlled component](ControlledComponent.md) API as well, with [`editorState` and `onChange`](#editorstate-and-onchange).

+### editorState and onChange

+`editorState` and `onChange` are used to set the state of the editor, and update this state whenever there are changes to the editor’s content or selection.
+They work with [`EditorState`](ContentStorage.md#editorstate-vs-contentstate) objects representing all of the editor’s state.

+This is the editor’s [controlled component](https://reactjs.org/docs/forms.html#controlled-components) API, matching that of other Draft.js examples.

 ### [Inline styles](InlineStyles.md)